 The Group's results of operations depend significantly upon the level of its net interest income, which is the difference between interest income from interest-earning assets and interest expense on interest-bearing liabilities.
-Net interest margin is the difference between interest income and interest expense divided by average interest-earning assets.
-Net interest income contributed 98.8% of the Group's operating income for 2020 (87.6% and 82.8%, respectively, for 2018 and 2019) and the net interest margin was 6.1% in 2020 (6.5% and 5.6%, respectively for 2018 and 2019).
-The Bank's management expects the net interest margin to be lower for the first quarter of 2021 compared to the same period of the previous year.
-Interest rates are highly sensitive to many factors beyond the Group's control, including monetary policies pursued by the Central Bank and central banks in other jurisdictions, domestic and international economic and political conditions and other factors.
-Income from financial operations is particularly vulnerable to interest rate volatility.
+Net interest income is the principal source of income for the Group, contributing 93.1% of the Group's operating income for 2021 (82.8% and 98.8%, respectively, for 2019 and 2020) and the net interest margin was 5.7% in 2021 (5.6% and 6.1%, respectively, in 2019 and 2020).
+As a result, the differential between the average interest rates that the Group charges on interest-earning assets and the average interest rates that it accrues on interest-bearing liabilities, and the volume of such assets and liabilities, tend to have the most significant impact on the Bank's results of operations.

 Interest rates are highly sensitive to many factors beyond the Group's control, including monetary policies pursued by the Turkish government and domestic and international economic and political conditions, and the Group might be unable to take actions to mitigate any adverse effects of interest rate movements.
-See "Risks Relating to Turkey - Political Conditions - Political Developments."
 In particular, the Group might be affected by the Central Bank's policies with respect to interest rates and reserve requirements.
 Changes in market interest rates might affect the spread between interest rates charged on interest-earning assets and interest rates paid on interest-bearing liabilities, thereby affecting the Group's results of operations.